 - Watch your body language.
 A great deal of communication is non-verbal.
 Use your facial expressions and gestures to show your teen that you’re interested and supportive.
 Make eye contact and keep your body relaxed and open.

 - Discuss feelings.
 Even adults often struggle to identify and share their feelings.
 The more you work on your own emotional intelligence, the more you can be a role model for understanding and expressing feelings.

 - Keep practicing.
 You may find that active listening seems unnatural or complicated at first.
 However, your abilities will grow over time, and your family life will be enriched just by making the effort.

 Help your teen to develop healthy self-esteem and communication skills by listening to what they have to say.
 They’ll have a brighter future, and you’ll both enjoy a closer relationship.

 If you and your teen are not seeing eye-to-eye on their future, I can help you bridge the communication gap.
-Schedule a no-cost strategy session with me here.
+Schedule a no-cost College Assessment Plan call with me here.